jw-12138/jw-12138/README.md

 ## Some of my projects:

 - DaVinci GPT-3: https://chat.jw1.dev
-  > A ChatGPT alternative, using OpenAI's API, language model is text-davinci-003.
+  > A ChatGPT alternative, using OpenAI's API

 - m42: https://m42.jw1.dev
   > An Instant Messaging App that has strong security features